Francisco Mejía Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the seventh-best in the league.
+- The Blue Jays pitching staff is ninth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Blue Jays' 3.98 team ERA ranks 11th across all MLB pitching staffs.
+- The Blue Jays' 3.99 team ERA ranks 11th across all league pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs given up (65 total, 1.4 per game).
+- Blue Jays pitchers combine to allow 68 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- His last time out was on Thursday against the New York Yankees, when the right-hander went 6 2/3 innings, surrendering three earned runs while giving up six hits.
+- His most recent appearance came on Saturday against the Baltimore Orioles, when the righty tossed 5 2/3 innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.